MicrosoftDocs/win32/desktop-src/accessibility-atdev.md

 ---
 Description: Overview of the Windows accessibility features you can incorporate into your UI framework.
-title: Developing accessible UI frameworks for Windows ms.topic: article ms.date: 04/18/2019
+title: Developing assistive technology for Windows ms.topic: article ms.date: 04/18/2019
 ---

-# Developing accessible UI frameworks for Windows
+# Developing assistive technology for Windows

 To be usable by as many people as possible, UI frameworks built for the Windows platform should support accessibility features that make it easier for those with disabilities, personal preferences, or specific work styles to use their Windows devices successfully.